tocalabs/toca-docs/src/projects/automation/workflows/connectors.md

 - DELETE - Designed for when a workflow is deleting data
 - PATCH - Designed for when a workflow is amending data by adding to it

+If you want to build your own connector, then you can do so in the TDK.